hxl6174/hxl6174/README.md

 ## Hello there 👋 Rick's here

-·  📚 I'm an Year-2-undergraduate persuing Bachlor Degree in Computer Engineering in HKUST.
+·  📚 I'm a Year-3-undergraduate persuing Bachlor Degree in Computer Engineering in HKUST.

-·  🛠️ currently looking for a summer internship, **front-end development** is preferred.
+·  🛠️ currently looking for a part-time internship in  fall term, **web development** is preferred.

-·  🧩 I'm looking to collaborate with projects in **computer vision field👁️‍🗨️**.

 ### Languages and Tools: